grpc/grpc-swift/README.md

 `git submodule update --init` and then `make install`.
 If you get build errors, edit the Makefile and remove "-Werror" from the line that begins with "CPPFLAGS +=".

-## Can't find something?

-To make it easier for the Swift Package manager to find, the code for gRPC, CgRPC, and QuickProto is in the [Sources] directory.

 ## Having build problems?